-Online Social and Criminal Justice Courses
+Online Criminal Justice Degree Courses

 In this program you will investigate both the social and legal sides of working in the criminal justice system.
 By examining topics in forensics, psychology, crime prevention, law, terrorism, the correctional system, and law, you will develop the skills and gain the knowledge needed to build an effective career.

 Below you will find the courses for this program beginning with the introductory courses.
 You have a choice in this program, either to take a standard program composed of major course requirements, or you may choose to add a specialization.
 Please note that you must complete the major course requirements' capstone course before you can begin any specialization.
 Each specialization consists of four (4) courses, each worth three (3) credits.

 - Security Management